Taking a taxi or a chauffeur-driven car (VTC) during the 2024 Olympics and Paralympics

 Calculating a fare is regulated in France.
 It can only be calculated using the taximeter.
 This meter calculates the fare on the basis of the distance travelled and the duration of the journey.
 It displays the fare at the end of the journey.
 However, the regulated fare is not compulsory, and taxis can always offer a discount on the fare.

 Flat-rate fares have been introduced for departures from and arrivals at certain airports.
-This means that the price is known in advance (excluding baggage, passenger or booking supplements).
+This means that you know the price in advance (excluding baggage, passenger or booking supplements):

 More information Airport packages -Taxis: prices applicable from 1 February 2023 | Service-public.fr